Prepare for your road test appointment

 Before you come to your road test, make sure you have the right ID, documentation, and that your vehicle is test-ready.

-- If you plan to use a vehicle from a car sharing co-op or company and are not the named member, you must provide a letter from the company authorizing you to use the vehicle for an ICBC road test; the letter must be written on original letterhead, dated, and signed by a representative of the company.
-A new letter must be produced for each road test attempt.
+If you plan to use a vehicle from a car sharing co-op or company and are not the named member, you must provide an original letter from the company that authorizes you to use the vehicle for an ICBC road test.
+The letter must be on company letterhead and signed and dated by a representative of that company.
+You’ll need to provide a new letter for each road test attempt.

-- Audio, video and other recording devices cannot be used during your road test.
-GPS and navigation systems must be turned off.
-Using these devices could lead to the cancellation of your road test appointment.
+You cannot use audio, video or other recording devices during your road test, and must turn off all GPS and navigation systems.
+Using these devices can lead to the cancellation of your test.

 Get ready for your road test

 We want you to feel as prepared, confident and comfortable as possible.
-Come prepared with questions and review our What to expect during your road test PDF.
+Come prepared with questions and review our tip sheet below.
 It outlines what you can expect from your road test, your examiner and provides some tips to help you pass your test.

-The PDF is also available in the following languages:
+Our tip sheet is available in the following six languages:

 Vehicle safety checklist